Fluteds/robert/commands.md

 | !woot | — | makes the bot woot the current song. |

 ### Bouncer

+(Note: Users with the Bouncer+ rank cannot use these commands)

 | Command | Arguments | Description |
 |:-------:|:---------:|:-----------:|